0xRhayanne/0xRhayanne/README.md

 - 🎯 As someone new to the field, I'm open to a wide range of opportunities, including internships, collaborative projects, or entry-level roles.
 - 💡 My main goal is to gain practical experience, learn from others, and contribute wherever I can.
 - 📈 I’m eager to grow in a real-world environment, whether that’s through remote or in-person work.
-- 🤝 I'm adaptable, quick to learn, and ready to contribute in any setting, whether working independently or collaboratively.
+- 🤝 I'm highly motivated, a fast learner, and excited to take on new challenges and continue growing as a developer.

 ---